 6.59.1 Applicability to language

+Michael’s document on concurrency issues in C++ - https://docs.google.com/document/d/14E0BYqsH_d7fMKvXvaZWoNWtIC65cYBw0aZp4dlev0Q/edit

 C++ permits concurrent execution through the creation of user-defined threads, hence the vulnerabilities defined by TR 24772-1 apply to C++.

 TR 24772-1 uses the term “activation”, which is not a C++ term.
-We will use the term creating thread”, and “created thread”.
+We will use the term “creating thread”, and “created thread”.

+Recommendation to use C++ concurrency instead of OS concurrency such as processes.

+What about OpenMP? – lives on top of OS.
+Has a decoupled fork-join model where “threads” work on individual work units and deliver their portion at the end of a parallel block.

+These clauses will not discuss non-C++ concurrency approaches.

+AI – Steve – include a comparison of concurrency approaches in clause 4.

+Major differences between Tasks and Threads

+Threads need to be explicitly joined and cleaned up.

+Tasks are owned by a master.

+Tasks and threads share the same scheduler.

 C++ uses the fork-join model for task creation.
 When a thread object is created, either all resources needed to execute the thread have been acquired, or an exception is be thrown in the creating thread.
 Non-standard threading packages may have the vulnerability that the creating thread does not know if the created thread successfully begins execution.